Ilia Jinjolava: Biography

-Irakli Jinjolava completed his undergraduate studies at Tbilisi Theological Seminary, Tbilisi, in 2011.
+llia Jinjolava completed his undergraduate studies at Tbilisi Theological Seminary, Tbilisi, in 2011.
 He continued studying theology in Germany at the Catholic University of Eichstätt and Ludwig Maximilian University of Munich and later at the Aristotle University of Thessaloniki, in Greece.
 He received his MAS in Ecumenical Studies from the Bossey Ecumenical Institute in 2016 and was tonsured a monk in 2017.
 He is currently a doctoral candidate at the Institute of Orthodox Theology at the LMU Munich.
 Since 2017 he has been a research assistant at the Institute of Orthodox Theology and has served as a deacon in the Orthodox Church of Georgia since 2018.
 On Jule 12, 2020, he was ordained to the Holy Priesthood by His All-Holiness, Ecumenical Patriarch Bartholomew, given the name Ilia and has been appointed as a spiritual father of the Georgian Orthodox community living in Turkey.
 The Ecumenical Patriarch bestowed the offikion of Archimandrite of the Ecumenical Throne upon Fr.
 Jinjolava, who is in charge of the church and the Georgian community in Constantinople.